🎁Recevez Une BoĂźte GRATUITE d'OmĂ©ga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

 4) Fourth phase of your menstrual cycle: after ovulation

-After the ovulatory phase, the last stage of your menstrual cycle begins, known as the luteal phase, which lasts around fourteen days.
+After the ovulatory phase, the final stage of your menstrual cycle begins, known as the luteal phase, which lasts around fourteen days.

-The first part of this phase is common to all women and prepares your uterus to receive the fertilised egg.
-The follicle, which has released the egg, heals and transforms into a corpus luteum, which then secretes progesterone.
+The first part of this phase is common to all women and prepares your uterus to receive any fertilised egg.
+The follicle, which has released the egg, heals and transforms into the corpus luteum, which then secretes progesterone.
 Throughout this second part of the cycle, progesterone levels rise crescendo until they exceed those of oestrogen.
 Your uterine wall becomes thicker and more vascular in preparation for the eventual implantation of the fertilised egg.
-Progesterone, also known as the "maternity hormone", can then lead to a slightly more sombre mood and anxiety.
+Progesterone, also known as the “maternity hormone”, can make you feel a little down and anxious.

-Your body will then adapt to two very different situations:
+Your body will then adapt according to two very different scenarios:

 If the egg has not been fertilised, hormone secretion drops significantly and the corpus luteum begins to degenerate.
-The uterine mucosa and the unfertilised egg will then detach and be evacuated through menstruation.
-You are now entering a new
+The lining of the uterus and the unfertilised egg will then detach and be shed through menstruation.
+You then enter a new menstrual cycle.

-If the egg has been fertilised, it will then "cling" and attach itself to your uterine wall.
+If the egg has been fertilised, it will “cling” to your uterine wall.
 This is called implantation.
-Once implanted, the egg will begin to secrete chorionic gonadotropin hormone (HCG), also known as the "pregnancy hormone".
+Once implanted, the egg will begin to secrete chorionic gonadotropin hormone (HCG), also known as the “pregnancy hormone”.
 This keeps the corpus luteum active so that it can continue to secrete oestrogen and progesterone.
 Your pregnancy has just begun!

-The menstrual cycle and its ovulation phase: how to recognize it?
+The menstrual cycle and its ovulation phase: how do you recognise it?

-There are three physical factors that can tell you if you're entering the ovulation phase of your menstrual cycle.
-Other physical symptoms can occur (bloating, lower abdominal pain, high libido, etc.) but they vary so much from one woman to another that it can be more complicated to associate them with your precise day of ovulation.
-Here are the signs that should alert you:
+There are three physical factors to know if you are entering the ovulation phase of your menstrual cycle.
+Other physical symptoms may occur (bloating, lower abdominal pain, high libido, etc.) but they vary so much from one woman to another that it can be more complicated to associate them with your precise day of ovulation.
+So here are the signs that should alert you:

-First, you can spot the appearance of white discharge a few days before the start of your ovulation.
-They generally become increasingly fluid and transparent, until they resemble egg white.
-This means your sperm passage has been facilitated, and it's time to take action!
+Firstly, you may notice the appearance of white discharge a few days before the start of ovulation.
+This usually becomes increasingly fluid and transparent, until it resembles egg white.
+This means that your sperm passage has been facilitated and it’s time to take action!

-Secondly, you should know that your temperature rises slightly (by 0.3Β°C to 0.6Β°C) the day after you ovulate.
+Secondly, you should be aware that your temperature rises slightly (by 0.3°C to 0.6°C) on the day following ovulation.
 This means that if you take your temperature every day for several menstrual cycles, you can determine quite precisely when your body is in this phase.

 Menstruationszyklus